GNOME/dia/NOTES.md

   other than C
 * PyDia is largly broken (not least by being Py2 & using PyGtk) but with libpeas we could probably just drop it without loosing much
+* Navigation tool is largly broken, esp on Wayland